Who is high risk for COVID-19?

 Help from LloydsPharmacy Online Doctor for asthma patients

 If you have asthma you may be at moderate or high risk from COVID-19 depending on the severity of your condition.
-In either case, you may be concerned about receiving your asthma inhalers over the coming weeks.

 At LloydsPharmacy Online Doctor, we can supply reliever and preventer inhalers through our trusted and secure online service.
 Orders are approved by our clinicians and inhalers can be made available for home delivery.
 Visit our asthma clinic to find out more.